WISDEM/WISDEM/docs/first_steps.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 WISDEM also comes with a built-in command to help post-process results automatically.
 Just as there is a `wisdem` console command installed, there is a `compare_designs` command that plots and prints WISDEM results given a turbine yaml file.
+If the turbine yaml file is part of an output series, the values are loaded, otherwise it runs WISDEM using a default set of options.
 This command can be used within any directory where you have turbine yaml files you want to investigate.

 For example, you can use the command to view the results from the previous example simulation.
 Invoke the command by typing ``compare_designs outputs/refturb_output.yaml`` in your terminal.
-This runs WISDEM using the default set of options, then prints key results to screen and saves plots for variable distributions along the blade span.
+Since this example was just run, it loads in the values, then prints key results to screen and saves plots for variable distributions along the blade span.

 You can also compare designs of multiple turbine yaml files using this command, which is especially useful for comparing initial and optimal designs.
 To do this, simply list as many yaml files as you want to compare after invoking the `compare_designs` command.